Good food contributes to a good life.

 - Cut back on salt and high sodium foods.
 Recent studies show a link between excess salt consumption and stomach cancer.

 Cancer and its treatments can sometimes cause nutrition-related side effects and concerns.
 Below is information on how to manage some of the more common nutritional concerns.
 We are here to help if you have questions on how to manage your nutrition needs.
-For more information, call (319) 558-4876 or send us an email.

 - Calcium Vitamin D for Bone Health (PDF)